molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 We use the [*TargetDictionary* template](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary.xlsx) to describe common data model elements.
 The [*TargetDictionary* template](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary.xlsx) consists of multiple sheets.
-Each sheet corresponds to a table in catalogue.
+Each sheet corresponds to a table in the catalogue.
 The columns in the sheet correspond to columns in the table concerned.
 This document describes how to fill out each of the sheets and their columns.
 A column with an asterisk (\*) after its name is mandatory, i.e., it should contain values for the system to accept a data upload.
 You can download this